Iron cross gymastics exercise

 How to progress – STRENGTH TRAINING principles

 A lot of training out there focusses on an insane amount of repetitions.
 If you watch a video on YouTube they will often tell you that you need to do 20 – 50 or even 100 repetitions in something to progress to the next one.
-Why?
-You tell me.
-You only train endurance and coordination this way.
-This has nothing to do with strength.
+This is good for getting used to the iron cross position but it doesn't build the specific strength.

 Let’s take a look on how we build strength.
 According to science, you need to do low amounts of repetitions in order to establish pure strength.
 If you look at powerlifters in the weight training room they mainly focus on low repetitions and short and efficient workouts.
 Compare these with bodybuilders.
-They are in the gym for a longer period of time and put the main focus on higher reps to ‘pump up’ muscles.
+They are in the gym for a longer period of time and put the main focus on higher reps to train for hypertrophy (bigger muscles).

-This is not something you want if you want to master the iron cross.
-Sure you can do some volume work after the ‘main training’ to gain some size and maximize muscle growth, but the focus should be on the iron cross first and this does involve a lot of strength training.
+This is not necessarily something you want if you want to master the iron cross.
+You can do some volume work after the ‘main training’ to gain some size and maximize muscle growth, but the focus should be on the iron cross first and this does involve a lot of strength training.

 The main reason though that people struggle to gain muscle is that they are focussed on pumping up the muscles.
 Look at the way gymnasts look.
 Bigger biceps, shoulders and defined abs.
-They are insanely strong with low amounts of body fat and the right muscle proportion.
-This is what gives them that look.
+They are very strong with low amounts of body fat and the right muscle proportion.

 Note that gymnasts do not necessarily train a lot with weights, but mostly body weight movements.
 It’s because they have to gain the strength in order to exercise those movements like the planche, iron cross, maltese etc. With strength comes muscle.
 To maximize muscle gain: you can do some volume work after this.

 So the main takeaway here is: focus on strength and you will gain muscle faster than you probably did before with bodyweight training.

 The key to progress in your workouts: